AlessandroPhdNuclearAstrophysics/gracetopdf/README.md

 `gracetopdf` is a shell script that provides a simple and efficient way to convert Grace (xmgrace) plot files to PDF format.
 Grace is a WYSIWYG 2D plotting tool, and this utility makes it easy to convert your plots to PDF for publication, sharing, or archival purposes.

-The conversion process uses Grace's batch mode to generate high-quality PostScript output, which is then converted to PDF using Ghostscript, ensuring professional-quality results.
+The conversion process uses Grace's batch mode to generate high-quality EPS (Encapsulated PostScript) output, which is then converted to PDF using epstopdf, ensuring professional-quality results with correct orientation and proper page dimensions.

 ## Features